Rite Aid Corporation (RAD) CEO Heyward Donigan on Q1 2021 Results - Earnings Call Transcript

 Lisa Gill

 Thanks very much and good morning, everyone.
 Thanks for all the details.
 Matt, I just want to go back to the risks that you talked about and why you're pulling the guidance.
-So first off, you all have done a great job of keeping front end well-stocked and your same-store sales are well above what we were anticipating, especially here in the beginning parts of June.
-So as we think about the potential for that, that second wave and an economic downturn, I generally think of pharmaceuticals as being pretty inelastic that, ultimately, right, you're going to come back at some point and you're going to have that prescription filled.
-Is there any impact that you're seeing to shifts to mail order in some of those risks that perhaps people have utilized mail and they're not coming back to the store from that perspective, would be my first question.
+So first off, you all have done a great job of keeping front end well stocked and your same-store sales are well above what we were anticipating, especially here in the beginning parts of June.
+So, as we think about the potential for that, that second wave and an economic downturn, I generally think of pharmaceuticals as being pretty inelastic that, ultimately, right, you're going to come back at some point and you're going to have that prescription build.
+Is there any impact that you're seeing to shift to mail order in some of those risks that perhaps people have utilized mail and they're not coming back to the store from that perspective, would be my first question.
 And then secondly, you made a comment around the selling season.
 Can you just talk about what the retention level for Elixir has been for the selling season?
-I understand it's a unusual selling season and you probably don't have the opportunity to win a lot of new business, but what's the retention level been like?
+I understand it's an unusual selling season and you probably don't have the opportunity to win a lot of new business, but what's the retention level been like?

 Heyward Donigan

 Yes.
 Lisa, it's Heyward.
 I'm going to jump in for a minute because some of these questions, I think I'd like to answer, and then Matt can talk about the guidance situation.
-Yes, we're really having very strong sales results and we have not -- we believe that will continue and we believe traffic will continue to increase as well, not the basket size.
+Yes, we're really having very strong sales results, and we have not -- we believe that will continue and we believe traffic will continue to increase as well, not the basket size.
 We don't worry too much about a recession impacting our retail pharmacy business, although if it was deep and long, certainly we'd have to look back to 2008 and reflect on that.
-But because of all the stimulus going on right now, we're really not anticipating that this year, but it's still a risk that I think we all have to be aware of.
-But we're seeing really strong sales results and market share and we think that will actually continue to improve as we will add our new merchandise.
+But because of all the stimulus going on right now, we're really not anticipating that this year, but it's still a risk that I think we all have to be aware of, but we're seeing really strong sales results and market share and we think that will actually continue to improve as we roll out our new merchandise.

 With regard to mail order, we actually view pharmacy as a very multi distributed business.
-And so we're seeing a significant migration now to delivery.
+And so, we're seeing a significant migration now to delivery.
 We're seeing the benefits of an increase in mail order on the Elixir side of the business.
 We are offering Buy Online Pickup in Store, we're offering pharmacy delivery services.
 We're shipping pharmacy, so there's a whole myriad of different ways you can get prescriptions.
 The risk for us isn't that people aren't going to get prescriptions filled because they're worried about going to the store.
 We can get prescriptions to them in any which way they want.
-The risk is really related to the doctors and hospitals not having been open for business and so therefore not prescribing acute scripts.
+The risk is really related to the doctors and hospitals not having been open for business, and so therefore not prescribing acute scripts.
 And we are seeing doctors and hospitals opening for business again.
 We're saying it in different ranges, in different markets.
-The question really is will they open at the 100% level that they had been across every market, or will there continue to be ups and downs as the COVID pandemic surges, resurges, die down, flares back up?
+The question really is, will they open at the 100% level that they had been across every market, or will there continue to be ups and downs as the COVID pandemic surges, resurges, die down, flares back up?
 So that's really the thing to watch.

 And then with regard to Elixir, we are projecting a 95% retention rate.
-So the retention rates are really good for the reasons that we talked about.
-People are not so interested in making changes right now, because they -- why would you in the face of a pandemic with everything else going on, but it's having that sort of reverse effect on us, which is -- because they're not making changes, we're not seeing as much new sales activity in this particular cycle as we normally would have.
+So, the retention rates are really good for the reasons that we talked about, you know people are not so interested in making changes right now, because they -- why would you in the face of a pandemic with everything else going on, but it's having the sort of reverse effect on us, which is -- because they're not making changes, we're not seeing as much new sales activity in this particular cycle as we normally would have.

 Lisa Gill